 - Roses.
 A rose of any color is one of the most universal signs of romance, beauty, and love.

 - Tulips.
 Red tulips are a tried-and-true option if you want to express your deep love for someone.
 Alternatively, if you give someone yellow tulips, you are conveying hopeless love.
 I consider red tulips to be a preview of springtime as well as a declaration of passionate love.
 Tulips are a twofer!

 - Violets.
 Give blue violets to a loved one and you’re telling them that you’ll always be true.
 Give someone white violets and you’re asking them to take a chance on happiness.

 I believe that one bouquet of carefully chosen flowers can convey your love in a simple yet effective way.
-Surprise your sweetheart with something different this Valentine’s Day flower delivery from Avas Flowers!
+Surprise your sweetheart with a Valentine’s Day flower delivery from Avas Flowers!
 Our wide selection of Valentine’s Day flower arrangements ensures that there’s something for everyone!